Follow these steps to apply for:

 - higher education study

 - vocational education and training (VET) study

 - work and life experience.

-Make sure you read the relevant information for you, so you can maximise your chances of getting in.
+Make sure you read the relevant information so you can maximise your chances of getting in.

 Aboriginal and Torres Strait Islander applicants